White House Finally Answers Snowden Pardon Petition: The Only Good Whistleblowing Is Punished Whistleblowing

-from the that's-a-response? dept
+from the because-of-course-this-would-be-the-answer dept

 The White House has finally responded -- more than two years later -- to a petition asking for a pardon of Edward Snowden.
 The petition surfaced soon after Snowden went public with his identity.
 Less than three weeks later -- June 25, 2013 -- it had passed the 100,000-signature threshold.